 Traditional Hakka salt baked chicken 盐焗鸡 is prepared by encasing the bird in the salt crust, the culinary tradition that stood the test of time until today since the Qing dynasty.

 This surprisingly simple dish relies on the culinary magic inside the cocoon build with a bed of sea salt.
-The hot salt isolates the chicken from direct heat, ensure even cooking and remove the possibility of burning or charring.
+The hot salt isolates the chicken from direct heat, ensures even cooking and removes the possibility of burning or charring.
 The chicken is wrapped in a tight parcel, which retains all the moisture within.
 It is steaming in its juice, concentrating all the essence and reabsorb into the chicken.

 The result is incredibly succulent and tender.
 Once you open the packet of the juicy salt baked chicken, you know you are in for a treat.

 Note: This post may contain affiliate links.
 Please read my private policy for more info.
 I may receive commissions for purchases made through links in this post.

 Fresh chicken is a must to make salt baked chicken, as only a handful of seasoning is used in this recipe.
 The seasoning is to accentuate the flavor of the chicken meat, not to overshadow it.
 This treatment is a stark contrast to cooking curry that emphasizes the complexity of the flavor.

 The simplicity of Hakka cuisine is also meant we have to prepare it carefully, as there are barely any herbs and spices there to disguise any mistake in the making.